VA Loan Interest Rate Buydown

 How do you calculate the break-even point on VA loan discount points?

 Divide the total point cost by your monthly payment savings.
-If one point on a $350,000 loan costs $3,500 and saves you $52 per month, break-even is about 67 months, or roughly 5.5 years.
+If one point on a $350,000 loan costs $3,500 and saves you $52 per month, break-even is about 67 months, or roughly 5 and a half years.
 If you sell or refinance before that mark, the points cost more than they saved.
 On files I work, most borrowers who buy points plan to stay at least 7 years.
 Factor in your realistic timeline, not just the math.
 Shorter expected ownership usually means skip the points and keep the cash for reserves.

 What are typical VA loan interest rates in 2026?